blocklet/blocklet-site/developer/docs/pages/introduction/blocklet-store/index.md

 Blocklet server has the following 2 blocklet stores hosted by ArcBlock by default:

 1. [Official Store](https://store.blocklet.dev): It provides hosting for production-ready blocklets for the end-user.
-2. [Dev Store](https://dev.store.blocklet.dev): It provides sample/demo blocklets for developers to learn the blocklet framework.
+2. [Dev Store](https://dev.store.blocklet.dev): It provides sample/demo blocklets for developers to learn the Blocklet.

 ![](./images/registries.png)